|

 Website

-Programmer - takes the design from the Designer and creates the
+Programmer - takes the design from the Designer and creates the code to

-technical stuff that happens behind-the-scenes to make sure the site
+happens behind-the-scenes to make sure the site works properly for your

 -